-The garden has been described as ‘hell on earth’ in one of the most socially influential texts ever written, ‘The Condition of the Working Class in England’ by Friedrich Engels.
+The garden was once described as ‘hell on earth’ in one of the most socially influential texts ever written; ‘The Condition of the Working Class in England’ by Friedrich Engels.
 The garden even has its own book ‘Angel Meadow: Victorian Britain’s Most Savage Slum’ by Dean Kirby.

-To understand how the conditions of the area became a Dickensian nightmare soaked in crime and disease you’ve gotta delve into the history books…
+To understand how the conditions of the area became a Dickensian nightmare soaked in crime and disease you’ve got to delve deep into the history books...

 As you walk through the gardens, a pretty thin layer of concrete separates your feet from the remains of Victorian houses demolished in slum clearances following the disastrous after-effects of the Industrial Revolution.